 It's no secret that you and I use our skincare rituals as self-care no matter the season.
 Because the holidays are busier than normal and typically tend to be filled with travel and cold, dry weather for me, I bring along a bag of my go-to winter skincare products:

-- Nectar Body Oil for head-to-toe moisturizing.
+- Sunspell Body Nectar for head-to-toe moisturizing nourishment.

 As you can see, there are a number of things that you can do to support your holistic health through the winter.
 I hope that one of these ideas inspires your self-care routines this holiday season.